View Current

 4. Is the contribution for personal or professional reasons, and is it relevant to the context at hand?

-(7) Normal College regulations apply to online communication including the Student Charter, Academic Integrity and Good Practice Policy and Establishing Overarching Standards for Student Conduct Policy.
+(7) Normal College regulations apply to communication, including exclusively online communication, as detailed in the Student Charter, Academic Integrity and Good Practice Policy and Establishing Overarching Standards for Student Conduct Policy.

 Top of Page